Kotti/Kotti/docs/index.rst

 Add-ons will usually include in their installation instructions which settings one should modify to activate them.
-Configuration settings that are available to hook in add-ons are:
+Configuration settings that are used to activate add-ons are:

 - ``kotti.includes``
 - ``kotti.available_types``